StevenBlack/vocab/readme.md

 ### ingenue
 A naive young woman or, just as common, an actress who plays the role of a naive young woman.
 Marilyn Monroe made the type famous.
-It's pronounced EN-JEN-OO.

 ### ingenuous
 Not ingenious, nor disingenuous.
 Ingenuous means naive and unworldly.
 (Ingenious means clever.
 Disingenuous means pretending to be innocent and naive.)
 "His big brown eyes and charming, ingenuous grin made him very likeable."
-Pronounce it IN-JENN-YOU-US.

 ### inimical